agileactors/academy-node-workshop/README.md

 <link rel="stylesheet" href="css/styles.css" />
 ```

-So the request wants to access the file (`styles.css`) in the servers and not hit an endpoint.
+So the request wants to access the file (`styles.css`) in the server and not hit an endpoint.

 HTTP GET Request: `http://localhost:8001/css/styles.css`